Baltics and Balkans Countries Map – 2 Regions Explained

 3. What language do they speak in Baltics and Balkans countries?

-Baltics countries have three individual languages ( Estonian, Latvian and Lithuanian) but due to the fact they were part of the Soviet Union, Russian is widely understood especially among the older generation.
+The Baltic countries have three individual languages ( Estonian, Latvian, and Lithuanian), but because they were part of the Soviet Union, Russian is widely understood, especially among the older generation.

 As for the Balkans, there are many languages spoken in this region, in fact, is almost impossible to give you a simple answer.
 Thinks Slovene, Croatian, Albanian, Macedonian, Bulgarian, and Romanian to name a few.

 The climate is also different between Baltics and Balkans countries.
-Naturally, the three countries in the Baltics are known for very cold and snowy winter, but their summer days are very pleasant.
+Naturally, the three countries in the Baltics are known for very cold and snowy winters, but their summer days are enjoyable.

 As for the Balkans, this is a region with a much warmer climate, especially during the summer months.
 But as there are plenty of mountains, you can always escape the heat.